-Dr. Juan Ochoa, associate professor of neurology at the USA College of Medicine and medical director of the epilepsy monitoring unit (EMU) at USA, said that in patients with epilepsy, the electrical acivity of the brain goes out of control, causing recurring seizures.
+Dr. Juan Ochoa, associate professor of neurology at the USA College of Medicine and director of the Epilepsy Monitoring Unit, said that in patients with epilepsy, the electrical acivity of the brain goes out of control, causing recurring seizures.

 "Patients with epilepsy have an area of the brain where the circuitry is damaged and disrupts the remaining network of the brain, causing it to shut down,” he said.